Palong hill tribe – History and Culture

 The Palong in Chiang Dao

-The Palong in the Chiang Dao area call themselves Dara-Ang.
-They are Silver Palong.
+The Palong in the Chiang Dao area are mostly Silver Palong.
+They call themselves Dara-Ang.
+The women are recognisable by the silver waistband.

 The language of the Palong hill tribe belongs to the Mon-Khmer branch of the Austro-Asiatic linguistic family.
 Here are some helpful sentences and words:

 Ong lives in the Dara-ang village Mae Chon in Chiang Dao district, north of Chiang Mai.
 She teaches us counting from 1 to 10 in Dara-ang language.

 In former times the Palongwere animists.
 Many Palong have now converted to Buddhism.
 Missionaries also have visited the Palong people.
 This recently resulted in the construction of a church in Mae Chon.

 The livelihood of the Palong in Chiang Dao district is agriculture.
 They grow rice, corn, beans, sorghum and other crops.
 There are many different fruit trees in and around the villages.
 Some of them work as contract workers for factories.
 Tourism is also a source of income.
 At least since 15 years, tourists have visited Chiang Dao district.

 Trekking is a popular activity.
 That used to be combined with Elephant riding and bamboo rafting on the Ping River.
 There are no elephants anymore in Chiang Dao district.
 Bamboo rafting doesn’t take place anymore in the vicinity of Chiang Dao.
 There are homestays in Pang Daeng Nai, Mae Chon and Huay Bong.
 We support these homestays and occasionally invest in improvements where necessary.
 The Palong villages have as yet no electricity.